sebpretzer/pyticktick/docs/guides/ticktick_api/generate_v1_token.md

 ### Get Your Token

-The python process should have your token stored in memory.
+The Python process should have your token stored in memory.
 There are a few ways to get the token at this point.
 You can either send the token and expiration time to your clipboard, or print it to the console, or save it to a file.
 The script will prompt you for your choice in that respective order, and whichever you choose will skip the following prompts:

 ```bash
 Do you want the token to be copied to the clipboard?
 [Y/n]: